TkTech/chancy/docs/index.rst

 -------------

 - Postgres-backed for reliability and familiarity
-- Support for job priorities, retries, timeouts, and scheduling
+- Support for job priorities, retries, timeouts, scheduling, global rate limits, and more
 - Configurable job retention for easy debugging and tracking
 - Minimal dependencies (only psycopg3 required)
 - Optional transactional job queueing